MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ## Create and configure an SQL MI instance

-Before you create an Microsoft Azure Monitor SCOM managed instance (preview), you have to create an instance of SQL MI.
+Before you create a Microsoft Azure Monitor SCOM managed instance (preview), you have to create an instance of SQL MI.
 For more information, see [Create an Azure SQL Managed Instance](/azure/azure-sql/managed-instance/instance-create-quickstart?view=azuresql&preserve-view=true).

 Below are the recommendations while you create an SQL MI instance:

 - **Resource Group**: Create a new resource group for SQL MI.
 Azure best practices recommend creating a new Resource Group for large Azure resources.
 - **Managed Instance name**: Choose a unique name.
-This name will be used while creating an Microsoft Azure Monitor SCOM managed instance (preview) to refer to this SQL MI instance that you are creating.
+This name will be used while you create a Microsoft Azure Monitor SCOM managed instance (preview) to refer to this SQL MI instance that you are creating.
 - **Region**: Choose the region that is close to you.
 There is no strict requirement on Region for the instance but the closest region is recommended for latency purposes.
 - **Compute+Storage**: The default number of cores is General Purpose (Gen5) eight cores.
 This will suffice for the Microsoft Azure Monitor SCOM managed instance (preview).
 - **Authentication Method**: You can select **SQL Authentication**.
 In the credentials, enter the credentials you would like to access the SQL MI instance with.
 These credentials don't refer to any that you have created so far.
 - **VNet**: This SQL MI instance needs to have direct connectivity (line-of-sight) to the Microsoft Azure Monitor SCOM managed instance (preview) you will create in the future.
-Thus, choose a VNet that you will eventually use for your Microsoft Azure Monitor SCOM managed instance (preview), or if choosing a different VNet, make sure it has connectivity to the Microsoft Azure Monitor SCOM managed instance (preview) VNet.
+Thus, choose a VNet that you will eventually use for your Microsoft Azure Monitor SCOM managed instance (preview), or if you choose a different VNet, make sure it has connectivity to the Microsoft Azure Monitor SCOM managed instance (preview) VNet.
 In terms of Subnet selection, the subnet you provide to SQL MI has to be dedicated (delegated) to the SQL MI Instance.
 The provided subnet can't be used to house any other resources.
 By design, a managed instance needs a minimum of 32 IP addresses in a subnet.
 As a result, you can use a minimum subnet mask of /27 when defining your subnet IP ranges.
 For more information, see [Determine required subnet size and range for Azure SQL Managed Instance](/azure/azure-sql/managed-instance/vnet-subnet-determine-size?msclkid=354f1ab4cd3211eca3a5aa9416f0afa1&view=azuresql&preserve-view=true).
 - **Connection Type**: By default, connection type is Proxy.
 - **Public Endpoint**: This can either be *Enabled* or *Disabled*.
 Enable it if you are not using a peered VNet.
 If you enable it, you will have to create an inbound NSG rule on the SQL MI subnet to allow traffic from the System Center Operations Manager Vnet/Subnet to port 3342.
 For more information, see [Configure public endpoint in Azure SQL Managed Instance](/azure/azure-sql/managed-instance/public-endpoint-configure?view=azuresql&preserve-view=true).
 If you disable it, you will have to peer your SQL MI VNet with the one in which System Center Operations Manager and Microsoft Azure Monitor SCOM managed instance (preview) are present.